-The Minneapolis College of Art and Design is a small four-year, non-profit private college committed to educating individuals to become professional artists and designers, effective critical thinkers and creative leaders.
-MCAD was founded in 1886 and has the highest-level of accreditation for a school of its kind.
-MCAD offers bachelor's, master's and professional degrees in media, communications, design and fine arts.
+The Minneapolis College of Art and Design (MCAD) is a four-year, nonprofit private college committed to educating individuals to become professional artists and designers, effective critical thinkers, and creative leaders.
+Founded in 1886, MCAD has the highest level of accreditation for a school of its kind.
+MCAD offers bachelor's and master's degrees and professional certificates in media, communications, design and fine arts.
 Students learn technical and professional skills, both traditional and cutting-edge, and develop the creative, intellectual, and leadership abilities to get noticed and become successful.
-The MCAD experience is transformative and impacts graduates their entire lives.
+The MCAD experience is transformative and impacts graduates throughout their entire lives.

 - Number undergraduate majors: 14

 - Average ACT score: The middle 50% of enrolled students had ACT composite scores of 21 to 27; 80% of students presented the ACT as part of their applications.

 - Average SAT score: The middle 50% ranges were 450-550 for math, 480-650 for reading and 450-560 for writing; 23% of students submitted the SAT as part of their applications.